evergreenx/hnblog-backup-/clg09xfyl047rilnv51g787az.md

 npx expo install expo-router react-native-safe-area-context react-native-screens expo-linking expo-constants expo-status-bar
 ```

-after successful installation, let's configure our app to use expo router.
+After successful installation, let's configure our app to use expo router.

 Create a new file `index.ts` in the root of your project.
 If it exists already, replace it with the following code :